WiseLibs/super-state-machine-router/README.md

 ### router.route(*url*, [*outVariables*]) -> *value* or *undefined*

 Attempts to match the given url (a string or [URL](https://nodejs.org/api/url.html#class-url) object) with a route.
-If a matching route is found, it returns the value that was originally associated with the route (when `.add()` was called on the [RouterBuilder](#class-routerbuilder)).
+If a matching route is found, it returns the value that was originally associated with the route.
 If no matching route is found, it returns `undefined`.

 [Percent-encodings](https://en.wikipedia.org/wiki/URL_encoding) are understood and interpretted correctly.

-If you pass an object as the second parameter, the values of any variables within the matching route definition will be assigned to the object that you provide.
+If you pass an object as the second parameter, the values of any variables within the matching route will be assigned to the object that you provide.

 ```js
 const router = new RouterBuilder().add('/{first}/{second}', 123).build();